 Our second round of content looks at effective prevention efforts that put health into the context of life.
 We explore the different ways state programs have reframed sexual violence prevention as sexual health promotion, highlight a tribal health organization that prevents suicide with a focus on the fullness of life, and give you an in-depth view of their youth-centered leadership conference.
 We learn how Washington state plans to improve youth health through high schools, and we present a webinar on screening strategies for teen substance misuse in collaboration with the University of Washington Leadership Education in Adolescent Health (LEAH) Program.

 We’ve also featured webinars from other MCH organizations on how to maintain youth involvement in prevention programming and a series that investigates best practices for adolescent health communication.

-Our Adolescent Health Resources will be updated throughout this volume and include links for providers and policymakers, information about cultural responsiveness, and a list of youth-driven health organizations and initiatives.
+Our Adolescent Health Resources will be updated throughout this volume and include links for providers and policymakers, information about cultural responsiveness, and a list of youth-driven health organizations and initiatives, and links to the latest research on gun violence and LGBTQ2S youth and mental health.
 (If you have suggestions for additional resources, please email them to Malka Main, Managing Writer & Editor at firstname.lastname@example.org.)